-In this article, we will talk about superficial charm.
+In this article, we will talk about superficial and fake charm.

 Ever had that feeling in your gut telling you someone was being particularly nice to you just because they needed something?